Advertiser Disclosure

 Sallie Mae Bank has a multitude of terms available through their main site; however, we like to promote the ones available through the Raisin platform.
 There are two standard CDs with 10 and 14-month terms, which are great for people with shorter-term goals but who want to earn some interest.

 That’s short enough not to worry about tying up your money forever, and both have yields at or above 5.00% APY.
-These are among the best yields in the business for term lengths between 10 and 30 months.
+These are among the best yields in the business.

 • 10-month: 5.00% APY